rectangle solver

 rect_defects_yes

-Maximum weight
+Maximum total weight in a bin

 The following example packs 4 items of size 300×200 with weight 100 each into 600×400 bins.
 Without a weight limit, all 4 items (total weight 400) fit in a single bin.
 With MAXIMUM_WEIGHT=200, at most 2 items can share a bin, so 2 bins are required.